HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/fridge.md

 - Many players don't know that you can break Fridges, so you can often find them late-game in Houses/Small Houses that are otherwise completely looted.
 - Be careful if you're using a gun to destroy the Fridge, as you could damage yourself with the reflected bullets.

-# Trivia

-- The Fridge was designed by platonthek.

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)